Dry FliesFat Albert

 Overview

-A big, foam-bodied terrestrial dry fly tied with stacked foam segments, rubber legs, and sometimes wing or flash accents.
-Often used as a high-floating attractor in hopper-dropper rigs.
+Developed by Brent Taylor in the early 2000s, this big foam-bodied terrestrial dry fly is tied with stacked foam segments, rubber legs, and sometimes wing or flash accents.
+Often used as a high-floating attractor in hopper-dropper rigs where it can support heavy nymphs.
 Easy to tie and floats like a cork, even in rough water.
+The large profile makes it highly visible to both fish and angler, making it excellent for pocket water and riffles.

 Materials